Revisiting the combinatorics of the 2D Ising model: Introduction

 and it was an intricate story~\cite{Sherman,Vdovichenko,DZMSS,Kager-Lis-Meester,Helmuth} to give a fully rigorous proof of this identity for general planar graphs; see a recent paper~\cite{Lis-2015} by Lis for a streamlined version of the classical approach to~(\ref{eqn:KWformula}).
 This formula was generalized to graphs embedded in surfaces in~\cite{Cim2}.
 Note that the classical Kac--Ward matrix~$\KW(G,x)$ is neither Hermitian nor anti-symmetric but there is a simple {transformation} revealing these symmetries.
 Indeed, denote

 (this multiplication by~$\rJ$ barely changes the determinant of~$\KW(G,x)$, which simply gets multiplied by~$\det\rJ=(-1)^{|E(G)|}$).
 Then,

 and it is easy to see that $\rK=\rK^*$.
-Furthermore, for each oriented edge~$e\in\EE(G)$, let us fix a square root~$\eta_e$ of the direction of the straight segment representing~$e$ on the plane, denote by~$\rU$ the diagonal matrix with coefficients~$\{\eta_e\}_{e\in\EE(G)}$, and set
+Furthermore, for each oriented edge~$e\in\EE(G)$, {let us fix a \emph{square root} of the direction of the straight segment representing~$e$ on the plane and denote by~$\eta_e$ its \emph{complex conjugate} multiplied by a fixed unimodular factor $\zeta$.
+The latter factor plays no role in the most part of the paper (and hence the reader can simply think of $\zeta=1$) except Sections~\ref{sub:s-observables} and~\ref{sub:dblI-s-hol-fct} where it is convenient to use the value~$\zeta=e^{i\frac{\pi}{4}}$.} Denote by~$\rU$ the diagonal matrix with coefficients~$\{\eta_e\}_{e\in\EE(G)}$, and set

-Because of this choice of square roots, the matrix $\wh{\rK}$ is not canonical, whereas $\rK$ is (given the embedded graph).
+Because of {the above} choice of square roots, the matrix $\wh{\rK}$ is not canonical, whereas $\rK$ is (given the embedded graph).
 It is easy to see that the matrix $\wh{\rK}$ is anti-Hermitian with \emph{real} entries, and thus \emph{anti-symmetric}.
 Moreover, it has the same determinant as the original Kac--Ward matrix~$\KW(G,x)$.
 The last simple observation is that $\wh{\rK}$ can be thought of as a weighted adjacency matrix of the \emph{terminal graph}~$G^\rK$ which was introduced by Kasteleyn~\cite[Section~V]{Kasteleyn-63} and initially called the ``cluster lattice''.
 Let us now recall the definition of this graph.

 Given a weighted graph~$(G,x)$, its terminal graph $G^\rK$ is obtained by inserting at each vertex~$v$ of~$G$ (of degree~$d(v)$) a clique~$K_{d(v)}$, as illustrated in Fig.~\ref{Fig:GK}.
 We shall say that an edge of~$G^\rK$ is {\em short\/} if it is part of one of these complete subgraphs, and {\em long\/} otherwise (i.e. if it comes from an edge of~$G$).
 Given edge weights~$x=(x_e)_{e\in E}$ on~$G$, we shall denote by~$x^\rK$ the edge weights on~$G^\rK$ obtained by assigning weight~$1$ to all long edges and weight~$(x_ex_{e'})^{1/2}$ to the short edge corresponding to the two adjacent edges~$e,e'\in \EE(G)$.
 Note that the mapping of an oriented edge of~$G$ to the origin vertex of the corresponding long edge in~$G^\rK$ yields a natural bijection between the sets~$\EE(G)$ and~$V(G^\rK)$, which we use to identify them.
 Note that the terminal graph is in general neither planar nor bipartite.